gyuvi02/palyazatSzakdoga/README.md

-# Thesis work for Computer Scienece BSc n 2020
+# Thesis work for Computer Scienece BSc in 2020